labstreaminglayer/App-TobiiStreamEngine/README.md

 # Application Description

 Stream data from Tobii consumer devices over LSL.
+Has 2 streams:

-So for only a single stream with 2-D gaze points on screen in normalized coordinates is provided.
+* 2-D gaze points on screen in normalized coordinates is provided.
+* Tobii events

+Note that on my system the 2-D gaze points are relatively reliable at 30 Hz.
+However, I opted to go with 'IRREGULAR_RATE' because I don't know if this rate is consistent across systems, and I couldn't figure out a way to inspect the rate with the SDK.

 ## Download